Board of Directors

 Tal’s work includes publications on the topic of Jewish Peoplehood and contributions to the Peoplehood Education Toolkit, a Center for Jewish Peoplehood Education and a UJA Federation initiative.
 In addition to her work, Tal serves on the Board of Directors of the Council of Hebrew Language and Culture in North America.

-Mira Angrist, a member of HATC’s Educational Leadership Team, is a senior lecturer and the head of the Hebrew Program at Boston University (BU).
+Mira Angrist, a member of HATC’s Leadership Team, is a senior lecturer and the head of the Hebrew Program at Boston University (BU).
 Mira’s professional interests includes curriculum development, integrating technology into Hebrew pedagogy, high leverage practices in second language acquisition, and mentoring teachers.
 Mira teaches all proficiency levels at BU and has created new courses such as Israeli Popular Music, Voices in Israeli Society, and Food Cultures in Israel.
 From 2014 to 2016, Mira served as coordinator of BU’s “Brown Bag Lunch” professional development talks, involving four language departments.
 For the 2016-18 academic year, she assumed the role of coordinator of part-time lecturer in the BU World Languages and Literature Department and from 2019 the coordinator of all full time and part time lecturers within her department.

 In her role as HATC Senior Advisor, Mira has worked with multiple schools across North America, including as a mentor for the Legacy Heritage Teacher Leadership Fellowship program at Brandeis University and created a popular online digital literacy course for Hebrew educators.